5hv5hvnk/5hv5hvnk.github.io/blogs/transformer.md

-# Attention is all you need
+# Attention Is All You Need

 - It is the introductory paper for transformer architecture.
 - Introduced in 2017